Đỗ Mậu: 1963 coup

-As the director of military security, Mậu was a participant in the 1963 South Vietnamese coup that deposed and executed President Diệm and his brother and chief adviser, Ngô Đình Nhu.
 The ruling Ngô family came under pressure in the Buddhist crisis of 1963, when discontent among the country's Buddhist majority towards the pro-Catholic regime erupted into civil unrest.
 There were many conspiracies against Diệm in 1963, many of them by different cliques of military officers independent from one another.
 According to Ellen Hammer, there were "perhaps as many as six and possibly more" different plots, and these spanned the gamut of society to include civilian politicians, union leaders, and university students.

 In mid-1963, one group consisted of mid-level officers such as colonels, majors, and captains.
 Mậu was in this group, which was coordinated by Trần Kim Tuyến, South Vietnam's director of intelligence.
 Tuyến had been a palace insider, but a rift had developed in recent years, and he began to plot as early as 1962.
 As South Vietnam was a police state, Tuyến was an extremely powerful figure with many contacts.
 Another in the group was Colonel Phạm Ngọc Thảo, an undetected communist agent who was deliberately fomenting infighting among the officers and mismanaging the Strategic Hamlet Program in order to destabilize the Saigon government.

 Tuyến's group had many officers who were members of the opposition Việt Nam Quốc Dân Đảng and Đại Việt Quốc Dân Đảng parties, which had been discriminated against in promotions, which were preferentially given to members of the regime's secret Cần Lao Party.
 These included commanders of airborne, marine and tank units from the 5th Division, mostly at battalion level.
 As Mậu was in a role that involved coordinating with other senior officers, he was an effective conduit for coup plotting.
-He was popular and needed by the other officers as he was able to keep compromising information about them from Ngô Đình Nhu, Diệm's younger brother and main strategist.
+He was popular and needed by the other officers as he was able to keep compromising information about them from Nhu, Diệm's younger brother and main strategist.

 When Tuyến's machinations were discovered, he was exiled by Nhu.
-Mậu and Thảo took over but their initial coup plans for July 15 were shelved when American CIA officer Lucien Conein instructed Thảo's superior, General Trần Thiện Khiêm, the head of the army, to stop the coup on the grounds that it was premature.
+Mậu and Thảo took over but their initial coup plans for July 15 were shelved when American CIA officer Lucien Conein instructed Thảo's superior, General Trần Thiện Khiêm, the head of the ARVN, to stop the coup on the grounds that it was premature.
 Thảo and Mậu's group resumed plotting, intending to move on 24 October, and they recruited a total of 3,000 men.
 They augmented their forces with an assortment of officers from auxiliary units such as from the Signal Corps, Transportation Corps and some Republic of Vietnam Air Force pilots.
 Mậu enlisted the help of Khiêm following Tuyến's departure into exile.
 Mậu gained the cooperation of an assortment of military and civilian dissidents known as the Military and Civilian Front for the Revolution in Vietnam (MCFRV).
 The MCFRV started to plot independently in August, and was led by a cousin of Mậu.